 Preventing this requires a correctly constructed shower wall combined with a good waterproofing system.

-For a deeper breakdown, see our guide on shower waterproofing membrane systems and how they integrate with tile backer boards.
+For a deeper breakdown, see our complete shower waterproofing guide.

-The first objective in building the correct exterior shower wall assembly is to thoroughly insulate the wall cavity behind the tile backer (spray foam is best).
-This will impede the free movement of water vapor through the wall cavity, and moderate the temperature change (thermal gradient) within this space.
+To do this, you must thoroughly insulate the wall cavity behind the tile backer (spray foam is best).
+This impedes the free movement of water vapor through the wall cavity, and moderates the temperature change (thermal gradient) within this space to reduce the chance of a dew point forming within the wall fabric.

 A solid, well insulated, and well waterproofed outside shower wall means no condensation in the wall cavity, which means no mold, no dry rot, and no damage to backer board and surrounding framing.